Kilo-Org/alex-treBENCH/README.md

 ### Prerequisites

 - Python 3.8 or higher
+- uv (recommended) or pip for package management
 - OpenRouter API key (get one at [openrouter.ai](https://openrouter.ai))
 - Internet connection for API access